erma0x/screen-recorder/README.md

 # Screen Recorder
-Screenshoots in background with python3
+Screenshoots in background with python3 and Pillow.
+You can set the seconds between the screenshoots, the name of the saved images and the size of the screenshot box, the default is fullscreen.

 1. python3 -m venv venv
 2. source venv/bin/activate